mpv-player/mpv-build/README.rst

     cd mpv-build

-Get the ffmpeg, libass and mpv sources with the following command:
+Get the ffmpeg, libass and mpv sources  and build them with:

-    ./update

-(This is always needed before doing the first build after the initial checkout, and can be used to update ffmpeg/libass/mpv later.)

-Build mpv and ffmpeg/libass with:

-    ./clean                        # sometimes needed to build successfully

-    ./build
+    ./rebuild -j4

+The ``-j4`` asks it to use 4 parallel processes.

+Note that this command implicitly does an update followed by a full cleanup (even if nothing changes), which is supposed to reduce possible problems with incremental builds.
+You can do incremental builds by explicitly calling ``./build``.
+This can be faster on minor updates, but breaks sometimes, e.g. the FFmpeg build system can sometimes be a bit glitchy.

 Install mpv with: